 Of the four confirmed cases, all patients have been discharged, a 53 year old male, a 35 year old male, a 21 year old female and a 43 year old male.

 NSW Health is taking a precautionary approach to the prevention of COVID-19, assisting the Australian Government in assessing passengers who arrive at Sydney Airport who have been in China in the previous 14 days and assessing passengers arriving on some cruise ships into Sydney from international ports.

-Following a risk assessment, no cruise ships were required to be met by the health assessment team today.
+Following a risk assessment, two cruise ships due to arrive in Sydney on Tuesday 25 February are not required to be met by the health assessment team.

 NB: The figures refer to people who are in NSW and have been investigated for, or have been diagnosed with novel coronavirus.
 We will not be disclosing the hospital locations of patients under investigation for privacy reasons.